apache/jackrabbit-oak/oak-run/README.md

     $ java -jar oak-run-*.jar --rdbjdbcuser username --rdbjdbcpasswd password console jdbc:...

-To start the console connecting to a DocumentMK repository in read-only mode, use either of:
+To start the console connecting to a repository in read-only mode, use either of:

+    $ java -jar oak-run-*.jar console --read-only /path/to/oak/repository
     $ java -jar oak-run-*.jar console --read-only mongodb://host
     $ java -jar oak-run-*.jar console --read-only --rdbjdbcuser username --rdbjdbcpasswd password console jdbc:...

+To specify FDS path while connecting to a repository, use `--fds-path` option (valid for segment and document repos):

+    $ java -jar oak-run-*.jar console --fds-path /path/to-data/store /path/to/oak/repository

 Console is based on [Groovy Shell](http://groovy.codehaus.org/Groovy+Shell) and hence one can use all Groovy constructs.
 It also exposes the `org.apache.jackrabbit.oak.console.ConsoleSession`